seontechnologies/playwright-utils/docs/admin-auth-report.md

 1. **Provider-Based Architecture**: The auth-session library's provider interface would allow for a clean separation between token acquisition logic and token management, it would be adaptable to Admin, as well as any UI app or backend service.

-2. **Robust Token Storage**: Structured environment and role-based token directory management would replace hardcoded paths.
+2. **Robust Token Storage**: Structured environment and role-based token directory management with standardized `storage-state.json` files replaces hardcoded paths and enables multi-user support with the same role.

 3. **Performance Optimization**: In-memory caching would significantly reduce disk I/O operations during test runs.